“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 2. Gross Profit

 It is an important ecommerce KPI and helps entrepreneurs to plan ahead.
+It shows you the amount of profit after subtracting the costs of production and distribution.

 3. Conversion Rate (CR)

 CR is the percentage that identifies at what rate people are purchasing your products.
+If your conversion rate is low, you need to optimize your website.

 Conversion Rate = (Total Number of Visitors on the Website / Total Number of Conversions) x 100